pascal-canuel/hacdias.com/content/general/github-widget-wordpress.markdown

----
-type:           post
+{
-author:         "Henrique Dias"
+  "author": "Henrique Dias",
-title:          "GitHub Profile Widget for WordPress"
-date:           2015-08-06T09:45:00Z
+  "categories": [
+    "General"
+  ],
+  "color": "#19191b",
+  "date": "2015-08-06T09:45:00",
-description:    "Now it is time for a new plugin.
+  "description": "Now it is time for a new plugin.
 This time is for GitHub.
-Every developer should show their GitHub profile on their blog."
+Every developer should show their GitHub profile on their blog.", "image": "github-widget",
-image:          "github-widget"
-color: "#19191b"
-categories:
-- General
-tags:
-- WordPress
-- Plugins
-- GitHub
----
+  "tags": [
+    "WordPress",
+    "Plugins",
+    "GitHub"
+  ],
+  "title": "GitHub Profile Widget for WordPress", "type": "post"
+}

 Luís Soares and I have created two plugins for WordPress: one for [HackerRank](/general/hackerrank-widget-for-wordpress/) and another for [IMDb](/general/your-imdb-profile-on-your-wordpress-website/).
 Today, we announce a new plugin for WordPress which has been available since last month: **GitHub Profile Widget**.

 Even the developers should have an easy way to show their work on their own blog.
 So we created this brand new plugin for WordPress.
 This plugin gives you a widget to show your GitHub profile or an organization's profile in your blog.
 It's very simples to setup.

+{{< figure src="/images/github-plugin-2.jpg" caption="The front-end" alt="The front-end" >}}

 ## Features